 Study unit: A programme component as defined in Article 7.3, paragraph 2 and 3 WHW.
 Each study unit is concluded with an examination.
+For the UT/VU programme a study unit is also called a course.

 Study workload: The time an average student needs to learn the course material.
 The study workload comprises project work, independent study, lectures and writing assignments, for example.
 The study workload is expressed in ECTS credits according to the European Credit Transfer System.